bplmaps/cartinal/guides/create-stories.md

 Even if you mess up the `repo` column, the object will still display.
 This column is only used to control whether the browser opens LMEC Digital Collections or Digital Commonwealth when the user clicks the **Collections page for this item** button.
 :::

-5. As of now, you should just enter the number 0 in the sequence column, for every row.
+5. As of now, you should enter the number 0 in the sequence column, for every row.

 ::: warning About the sequence column
 This is a placeholder for a future improvement which will allow us to work with multi-image objects.
 Right now, only single-image objects can be used.